Updated: Jul 25

 Why do you need this?
 See our Workload Management Guide.

 What does this software do?
 See our Workload Management Deep Dive.

 Four: Customer Management

 Next, you need a way to keep up with your customers.
 In today's modern marketplace, it's not enough to simply keep a spreadsheet of customers and wait for them to send you orders. you need to active engage your customers to seek out new business.
 Luckily, modern tech makes a lot of that happen automatically.
 CRM systems can keep track of customers as they transition from leads to paying clients, assisting your sales team by sending communication reminders and giving insights like email read receipts.
-Additionally, there are now systems that can automatically collect emails and send custom responses with online help articles to give your customers access to information without you ever having to manually intercede.
-(We're getting to the point in this guide where you might want to incorporate multiple systems per category - keep in mind these are not mutually exclusive lists!).
+Additionally, there are systems that can automatically send and monitor marketing emails to keep your customers engaged.
+You can also set up software to collect inbound emails and automatically send online help to give your customers access to information without ever having to manually intercede.

 Top three customer management systems for small businesses: